luc-hens/luc-hens.github.io/guide.md

 For a *master's thesis* I expect you to write a polished research paper of 12,000-15,000 words (excluding the list of references).
 The research should draw on up-to-date academic work published in refereed scholarly journals: a master's thesis typically refers to 10 to 15 articles from peer-reviewed scholarly journals.
 For a bachelor's thesis or a paper for the "Onderzoeksmethoden / Research Methods and Skills" courses at the VUB I expect a polished research paper of 5,000-6,000 words (excluding the list of references), typically referring to 5 to 8 articles from peer-reviewed scholarly journals.
 To have a better idea of the skills you should demonstrate in a research paper, read Hansen, W. L. (2001).
 Expected Proficiencies for Undergraduate Economics Majors, *Journal of Economic Education*, 32(3), 231-242 (available via the JSTOR database, VUB library web site).

 #### How often should I meet with my promotor?
 Check with your thesis promotor: different promotors have different expectations.
 I expect to see you at least two times per semester, starting end-September (if you plan to submit your paper or thesis at the end of the Spring semester) and not more than four times per semester.
 I hold office hours during teaching weeks, usually on Friday afternoons from 2 to 4:45 pm.
-Make an appointment <a target="_blank"  href="https://calendly.com/luc-hens/">here).
+Make an appointment [here](https://calendly.com/luc-hens/).
 Come prepared.
 Bring your complete research file:  hard copies of your research proposal, research log, reading notes (one set for each source), annotated bibliography,  and current and previous drafts.
 During holidays and exam and study periods I am usually not available.
 I usually take off during summer from begin-July to begin-August, so if you submit your thesis in the summer session (with as deadline usually begin-August) you should submit a draft to me no later than begin-June.
 (During the coronavirus pandemic, meetings are via Microsoft Teams, which is part of the Microsoft Office 365 subscription the university offers you.)

 #### When can I expect feedback on written work?
 I only give feedback when the written work is submitted as a pdf (no word processor files) or on paper, and is in APA Style (including a standard APA Style title page with a date, and a list of references).
 The turnaround time typically is two work weeks.
 It is more than two weeks near a deadline, for instance in May, when I get many drafts.
 That implies that I do not accept drafts in the two weeks before the due date.
 I take a summer break, usually from begin-July to begin-August.
 I don't give feedback during my summer break.